01Clarian/ai-agent-polygon-final-code/readme.md

 ## 🚀 Overview
 This AI-powered Telegram bot allows users to:

-- Check the current MATIC balance of a Safe
+- Check the current python3 -m venv venv balance of a Safe
 - Send MATIC from the Safe to another address
 - Automatically get approval or rejection from an AI guard before sending
 - Understand its own capabilities via `/about` and `/start`